 Welcome!
 I’m Kitty Liebreich.

+Welcome to Kittyprint, the home of affordable, guaranteed antique maps, views and prints on the internet for over ten years.
+Please browse my stock on these pages, and do not hesitate to send me an enquiry if you see something that catches your eye.
 If, like me, you love antique prints and maps, you’ve come to the right place.
 We have a fantastic stock, all guaranteed over 100 years old.

 You either love antique prints and maps, or you cannot understand the attraction.